One of the ways to obtain permanent residency in the United States is through the diversity visa program.

 Each year, the U.S. Department of State holds a lottery for these visas, commonly referred to as the visa lottery.
 These visas are given to individuals from countries that have a low rate of immigration to the United States and who meet certain requirements to be admissible to the country.
 Among them, they must have at least a high school education, or two years of work experience in an occupation that has required training.
 There are 50,000 visas available.

-To participate in the lottery, an electronic application must be submitted online at dvlottery.state.gov.
-The application can only be submitted during the 30-day period stipulated by the Department of State.
+To participate in the lottery, an electronic application must be submitted on the website www.dvlottery.state.gov.
+The application can only be submitted during the 30-day period stipulated by the government (October 2 to November 3).
 The application is free of charge.

 A great advantage of winning the lottery is that if you are married or have children, they may also receive the benefit of a visa and permanent residency.

 If in doubt, consult an immigration attorney for proper advice.